stevavoliajvar/stop_cloudflare/PEOPLE.md

 "Even the main instance uses Cloudflare.
 New users will probably just use the main instance for convenience." by @[RMW](https://linuxrocks.online/@RMW)

+"I use to think it was cool that you can pay a little bit and have your own instance but it sucks that they put every instance behind Cloudflare." by @[amolith](https://masto.nixnet.xyz/@amolith/101918685210269597)

 "Don't laugh when #cloudflare says “the network is the computer.”
 They mean #surveillance and they mean the surveillance goes all the way to the endpoints.
 Boycott them and their nefarious agenda." by @[roy](https://pleroma.site/objects/1ddf444d-0f2c-4d0d-bc11-e06f28efd5bc)

 "I think I've found an alternative to #Cloudflare Liberapay.
 I'm going to set #Fosspay up this evening and start replacing Liberapay links on my website" by @[amolith](https://masto.nixnet.xyz/@amolith/102436150784521976)